-- d.
+d.
 Less than Significant.
 Under the proposed Project, the conveyed water would help to keep existing agricultural lands in production.
 No native lands or lands fallowed and untilled for three or more years could be brought into production with the use of the water involved in the proposed Project.
-Both Mendota Wildlife Area and Kern National Wildlife Refuge water supplies may mix with groundwater introduced as a result of the proposed Project, and this would occur partly during times of the year when these refuges would receive water supplies.
-However, the selenium levels are expected to remain well below the threshold for an adverse effect on wildlife, which is 2 parts per billion as measured in the water column (USBR and San Luis & Delta-Mendota Water Authority 2009 and references therein).
-Water introduced under the Project would be monitored and managed to ensure the quality of water does not exceed the requirements of the Water Quality Monitoring Plan, which establishes limits on the quality of water for selenium to 2 micrograms per liter (equivalent to 2 parts per billion).
-In addition, water discharged as part of the Project would meet Title 22 water quality standards and no adverse increases in salinity of water discharged to these wildlife areas is anticipated.
+Groundwater pumped from wells within the vicinity of the MWA under the Project would be conveyed directly to Lateral 7 and conveyed away from the MWA towards the SLC.
+Groundwater supplies conveyed through Lateral 7 would not mix with water supplies in the MWA to avoid introduction of any potential constituents of concern with regard to wildlife (e.g., selenium, TDS) into the MWA.
+The Kern National Wildlife Refuge water supplies may mix with groundwater introduced as a result of the proposed Project, and this would occur partly during times of the year when these refuges would receive water supplies.
+However, the selenium levels are expected to remain well below the threshold for an adverse effect on wildlife, which is 2 parts per billion (0.002 mg/L) as measured in the water column (USBR and San Luis & Delta-Mendota Water Authority 2009 and references therein).
+Water introduced under the Project would be monitored and managed to ensure the quality of water does not exceed the requirements of the Water Quality Monitoring Plan, which establishes limits on the quality of water for selenium to 2 micrograms per liter (equivalent to 2 parts per billion), as well as a selenium Detection Limit for Reporting (DLR) of 0.001 mg/L (see Appendix A).
+The DLR of the Water Quality Monitoring Plan is more stringent than the required DLR of Title 22, which is 0.005 mg/L. In addition, water discharged as part of the Project would meet Title 22 water quality standards and no adverse increases in salinity of water discharged to these wildlife areas is anticipated.
 No drainage would be generated that could make its way into aquatic habitat potentially used by the Giant garter snake.
-Therefore, impacts would be less than significant. - e.
+Therefore, impacts would be less than significant.

+e.
 No Impact.
-There are no sensitive natural communities identified in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service located in the Project vicinity.
+There are no sensitive natural communities identified in local or regional plans, policies, or regulations, or by the CDFW or U.S. Fish and Wildlife Service located in the Project vicinity.
 The proposed Project would not conflict with any local policies or ordinances protecting biological resources.
-Therefore, no impacts would occur. - f.
+Therefore, no impacts would occur.

+f.
 No Impact.
 No Habitat Conservation Plans or Natural Community Conservation Plans are currently in place in Fresno and Kings counties, therefore, the proposed Project would not conflict with any Habitat Conservation Plans or Natural Community Conservation Plans.
 Further, the proposed Project would be designed to ensure that no drainage would be generated that could make its way into aquatic habitats potentially used by the Giant garter snake.
-Because discharged water under the Project would be subject to rigorous monitoring and testing to meet Title 22 water quality standards, salinity levels of the water supplies of the Mendota Wildlife Area or Kern National Wildlife Refuge would also be protected.
+Because discharged water under the Project would be subject to rigorous monitoring and testing to meet Title 22 water quality standards and the requirements of the 2020 Water Quality Monitoring Plan, salinity levels of the Kern National Wildlife Refuge water supplies would also be protected.
+The proposed Project would not convey flows to the MWA.
+There are instances where the MWA receives non-Project water from Lateral 7; however, water introduced to Lateral 7 would not be conveyed to the MWA.
 Therefore, no impacts would occur.